 NSW funding locks in Seafarer Connect for Sydney, Newcastle and Port Kembla

-At the annual Mission to Seafarers Luncheon in June 2025, it was announced that Seafarer Connect will receive $50,000 in funding from the combined NSW Government and industry-backed NSW Seafarers Welfare Fund.
+At the annual Mission to Seafarers Luncheon in June 2025, it was announced that Seafarer Connect will receive $50,000 in funding from the NSW Seafarers’ Welfare Fund.

-This new support will strengthen Seafarer Connect’s work providing free WiFi access for international seafarers visiting New South Wales ports.
+This new support will strengthen Seafarer Connect’s network of free Wi-Fi devices for international seafarers visiting New South Wales ports.
 For crews who often spend months at sea with little or no communication, having reliable and free internet when they arrive in port can make an enormous difference.

 Seafarer Connect, delivered by the Tas Bull Seafarers Foundation, continues to expand across Australian ports.
 With the support of partners like the NSW Seafarers Welfare Fund, the project is ensuring that seafarers arriving in Australia are welcomed with the connectivity they need and deserve.